Sky-Trigger/vllm-omni/recipes/Bagel/BAGEL-7B-MoT.md

 Step execution currently does not support BAGEL sequence parallelism or a diffusion cache backend.
 Do not combine it with BAGEL SP, TeaCache, or Cache-DiT.
-Tensor parallelism and CFG parallelism are separate features; when using CFG parallelism, its world size must match the enabled BAGEL CFG branches.
+Tensor parallelism and CFG parallelism are separate features.
+For best utilization, match the CFG parallel world size to the number of active BAGEL CFG branches.
+A larger world size is supported, but extra ranks run dummy forward passes to participate in collectives and their outputs are ignored.
+BAGEL currently does not support two CFG ranks when three CFG branches are active.

 For a matched throughput comparison, start the first server with the default stage capacity of one and run: